We have a multiple phase plan to acquire, cosmetically restore, and display the 5057 in the South Cle Elum Rail Yard Historic District.

 Phase 3: Cosmetically Restoring the 5057 – IN PROGRESS

 The cosmetic restoration of the 5057 has two distinct, major tasks.
 The first is to prepare the locomotive to be painted.
-This includes addressing the rusted out metal (mostly on the cab), replacing broken latches on the hood doors, replacing missing parts, and other things.
-We plan to have them replace the bad traction motor as well.
-The second major task is to repaint the locomotive with high quality coatings.
+This includes addressing the rusted-out metal (mostly on the cab), replacing broken latches on the hood doors, replacing missing parts, and other things.
+Also, any hazardous materials will be drained from the locomotive during this work.
+The second major task is to repaint the locomotive with high-quality coatings.

 Phase 4: Preparing the Rail Yard for the 5057 – IN PROGRESS

-We plan to work with State Parks to finalize the location where the 5057 will be displayed in early 2018 so we can start working on building the track.
-Our intention is to eventually construct a climate-controlled exhibit hall to display the 5057.
+The ultimate plan is to construct a climate-controlled exhibit hall to display the 5057.
 With that in mind, we want to locate the initial display site so the 5057 could be rolled into the planned exhibit hall once it is completed.

 Phase 5: Moving the 5057 to South Cle Elum – FUTURE

 This is the most expensive aspect of the project.
-We plan to move the 5057 on its own wheels again to get it as close as we can to the South Cle Elum Rail Yard.
+We plan to move the 5057 on its wheels to get it as close as we can to the South Cle Elum Rail Yard.
 From there, the locomotive will need to be lifted with cranes and placed on a special truck designed for extremely heavy loads.
 The 5057 weighs about 250,000 pounds intact.
-We can reduce the weight some by separating the body of the locomotive from its trucks for the move and reassembling it in the Rail Yard.
+We can reduce the weight somewhat by separating the body of the locomotive from its trucks for the move and reassembling it in the Rail Yard.
+Cascade Rail Foundation has a permit from Kittitas County to move the locomotive across the Yakima River bridge.

-Based on estimates we got at the beginning of the project, we think the final move will cost between $60,000 and $100,000.
-Unlike other aspects of the project, this is not a cost we can breakdown into smaller expenditures.
+Based on the estimates we received at the beginning of the project, we think the final move will cost more than $100,000.
+Unlike other aspects of the project, this is not a cost we can break down into smaller expenditures.